linsalrob/sphae/README.md

   - CheckV database to test for phage completeness
   - Pharokka databases
   - Phynteny models
+  - Phold databases

-This step takes approximately 1hr 30min to install and requires 9G of storage
+This step requires ~17G of storage

 ## Running the workflow